-Introduction to Computer Science Duration: One Semester UC/CSU Approved: Pending; NCAA: No Type of Course: Elective Course To be eligible for consideration: Department Approval; grammar school math and science GPA, standardized test scores.
+Introduction to Computer Science Duration: One Semester UC/CSU Approved: Yes (Area G - College Preparatory Elective); NCAA: No Type of Course: Elective Course To be eligible for consideration: Department Approval; grammar school math and science GPA, standardized test scores.
 Year Level: 9

 Description: Introduction to Computer Science is a one-semester elective that offers students an engaging, project-based exploration of the discipline of computer science.
 The course focuses on three major topics: hardware, software, and cybersecurity.
-Students are given the opportunity to experiment with Arduinos and Raspberry Pis, to program in Python, and to learn the basic principles of cybersecurity.
+Students are given the opportunity to experiment with micro:bits, to program in Python, and to learn the basic principles of cybersecurity.
 By the end of the course, students will be able to take their knowledge in these three areas and use it to complete a project of their own design.

-Advanced Placement Computer Science Principles Duration: One Year UC/CSU Approved: Yes (Area G - College Preparatory Elective); NCAA: No Type of Course: Elective Course To be eligible for consideration: Prior or concurrent completion of honors/XL mathematics or science; or application Year Level: 9-12 10, 11, 12
+Advanced Placement Computer Science Principles Duration: One Year UC/CSU Approved: Yes (Area D - Science); NCAA: No Type of Course: Elective Course To be eligible for consideration: Prior or concurrent completion of honors/XL mathematics or science; and/or teacher recommendation Year Level: 10, 11, 12